White Ceramic Teapot Beside Cup With Leaves

 Natural Remedies for Digestive Issues

-• Ginger and fennel tea to soothe the stomach
+• Ginger and fennel tea to soothe an upset stomach.

 Natural Solutions for Skin Conditions

-• Tea tree oil as an antibacterial agent for acne
+• Tea tree oil for breakouts—it's a great natural antibacterial.

 Herbal Approaches to Respiratory Problems